loki2001-dev/cpprest-http-client-sdk/README.md

 - Modern C++20 HTTP client SDK powered by Microsoft's cpprest library.
 - Offering synchronous, asynchronous, and coroutine-based APIs.
 - Designed for simplicity, performance, and reliability.
+- Implemented using a strategy pattern and an interface pattern for a clean architecture.

 ---